Crossed laser phase plates for transmission electron microscopy: Results

 At the accelerating voltages typically employed in cryo-EM (200-\SI{300}{\kilo\volt}), the relativistic effects in the laser-electron interaction must be taken into account.
 In general, Equation (\ref{Eq:LineIntegral}) is then no longer valid.
 For a SLPP, the modulation depth of the phase shift along the standing wave axis becomes polarization-dependent.
 In the special case of a horizontally-polarized LPP, however, Equations (\ref{Eq:LineIntegral}) and (\ref{Eq:CirculatingPowerSLPP}) remain valid and the maximum phase shift is still achieved at the central antinode \cite{Axelrod2020}.

 In the XLPP, the electric fields of the two laser beams add coherently, which will in general give rise to interference effects.
 In Supplementary Note \ref{Sec:AppendixPolarization}, we show that interfering, vertically-polarized XLPP lasers can sharpen the phase profile for accelerating voltages up to about \SI{100}{\kilo\volt}, and thus lead to a lower cut-on frequency.
 However, at high accelerating voltages the most favorable phase plate is obtained from two non-interfering, horizontally-polarized laser beams.
-In this special case, Equation (\ref{Eq:CirculatingPowerSLPP}) remains valid, so that the total phase shift of the unscattered beam is simply
+This is the special case, illustrated in Figure \ref{Fig:Main}a, which we will consider throughout the main text of this paper.
+In this case, Equation (\ref{Eq:CirculatingPowerSLPP}) remains valid, so that the total phase shift of the unscattered beam is simply

 where $P_{x,y}$ are the circulating powers of the two standing waves.
 The phase shift profiles created by the SLPP and XLPP are shown in Figure \ref{Fig:Main}b-c.